igorkamyshev/farfetched/apps/website/docs/tutorial/basic_mutation.md

 ## _Mutation_ status

 Since [_Mutation_](/api/primitives/mutation) is an asynchronous operation, you can use `.$status` to get current status of the operation.
-It is a [Store](https://effector.dev/docs/api/effector/store) that contains one of the following statuses: "initial", "pending", "success" or "error".
+It is a [Store](https://effector.dev/docs/api/effector/store) that contains one of the following statuses: "initial", "pending", "success" or "fail".